sheldonhull/sheldonhull.hugo/content/notes/development/powershell/_index.md

 <img src="images/powershell-avatar.svg">https://github.com/PowerShell/PowerShell</img>

-!!! info "Any requests?"
+{{< admonition type="info" title="Any requests?" open=true >}}

 If you have any requests or improvements for this content, please comment below.
 It will open a GitHub issue for chatting further.
 I'd be glad to improve with any additional quick help and in general like to know if anything here in particular was helpful to someone.
 Cheers! 👍

+{{< /admonition >}}

 ## Requirements